-Exploring Famous Art Galleries Online: A Review of Four Websites
+Exploring Famous Art Galleries Online: Four Great Websites

 I love visiting art galleries.
 I enjoy looking at paintings, sculptures, and whatever else a gallery has to offer.
 When I travel to a new city or country, I always try to visit an art gallery in the area.
 The trouble is that there are many wonderful galleries in the world and I don’t have enough time or money to visit them all.
 An exciting and relatively new trend is for art galleries to put photographs of some or all of their collections on their websites.
 The photos can often be enlarged and the art examined in detail.

 Viewing historical art online can be fascinating, entertaining, and educational.
 In this article I review my favourite sites for exploring the art.
-The websites of the National Gallery in the United Kingdom, the Metropolitan Museum of Art, and the Louvre all allow visitors to explore the institution's paintings or sculptures.
+The websites of the National Gallery in the UK, the Metropolitan Museum of Art in the USA, and the Louvre in France allow visitors to explore the institution's paintings or sculptures.
 The idea behind the Google Arts & Culture website is slightly different.
 High resolution photos of paintings selected from many galleries and many countries have been placed on the site.
 The digital images are beautifully clear and viewers can often zoom in to see fine details.
 The result is a great resource for art lovers.

 The National Gallery Website